 is needed for both

-of the two phases required at the conventional intersections.
+of the two phases required at the conventional intersection.
 The time

 having only one phase can then be distributed to extend the green time

-for all approaches, thus moving more traffic through the intersection
+for everyone, thus moving more traffic through the intersection

 on each cycle without having to increase the overall cycle length.
 For